pmean/build-website/text/99/entry.md

 **1. Arrange your data in rectangular format.**

 > Arrange your data in a rectangular format. **The intersection of each
 > row and column should contain a single number**.
-Here\'s an example of
+Here's an example of
 > data which does not fit into a rectangular format.
 These data are
 > loosely based on a study of breast feeding in pre-term infants.
 The
 > data have been shortened and modified to serve as a simple example of